allthingslinux/tux/docs/content/developer/best-practices/sentry/index.md

 ### User Context

-When a command runs, Sentry automatically captures Discord user information including user ID, username, display name, bot flags, guild membership, permissions, roles, and join timestamps.
-This context appears in every error report, helping you understand who encountered the issue.
+**Tux tracks users via Discord user IDs!** When a command runs, Sentry automatically captures Discord user information including:

+- **User ID** - Discord user ID (used as unique identifier in Sentry)
+- **Username & Display Name** - For better identification
+- **Bot & System Flags** - Whether the user is a bot or system user
+- **Guild Information** - Guild ID, name, member count (if member)
+- **Permissions & Roles** - User's permissions and top role (if member)
+- **Join Timestamp** - When user joined guild (if member)

+This enables powerful user-based analytics in Sentry:

+- Filter errors by specific Discord users
+- See user impact analysis (how many users affected)
+- Track error rates per user
+- Group errors by user to identify problematic users

+All commands (prefix and slash) automatically include user context.

 ### Command Context